jabney/tinylex/README.md

 ## The `onToken` Function

 This function, if given, is called for every token.
-It can modify the contents of the token, return an entirely new token, or discard some or all tokens (except for the final `EOF` token). `onToken` can be utilized by calling `lexer.onToken` and passing a function definition.
+It can modify the contents of the token, return an entirely new token, or discard some or all tokens (except for the final `EOF` token which can be transformed but not removed). `onToken` can be utilized by calling `lexer.onToken` and passing a function definition.
 This function is called with its `this` context set to the lexer instance.

 ```javascript
 const lexer = new TinyLex(code, rules)